Rahmerh/kafka-integration-examples/README.md

 - [x] Proper (de)serialization of messages to and from topics.
 - [ ] Fix configuration warnings that occur during startup.
 - [ ] Elastic integration project.
-- [ ] HTTP integration project.
+- [ ] HTTP integration projects.
 (Integration which makes and receives simple http requests.)
+- [ ] K8s setup, load testing & helm charts.

 More to come..